tcgriffith/dfire_rna/Readme.md

 ```
 make
-# You can manually set environment variable DFIRE_RNA_HOME to the source directory of DFIRE-RNA so the energy files can be detected, or run
 ```

+Note: after compilation, You can manually set environment variable DFIRE_RNA_HOME to the source directory of DFIRE-RNA so the energy files can be detected, or run the following script

+install.sh

 # Usage